samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 Each creature in a 30-foot [Cone](/sources/dnd/free-rules/rules-glossary#ConeAreaofEffect) must succeed on a Wisdom saving throw or drop whatever it is holding and have the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition for the duration.

 A Frightened creature takes the [Dash](/sources/dnd/free-rules/rules-glossary#DashAction) action and moves away from you by the safest route on each of its turns unless there is nowhere to move.
-If the creature ends its turn in a space where it doesn’t have line of sight to you, the creature makes a Wisdom saving throw.
+If the creature ends its turn in a space where it doesn't have line of sight to you, the creature makes a Wisdom saving throw.
 On a successful save, the spell ends on that creature.

 ---